The first time you view your First Team squad, your players will be sorted in order of team selection. Select 'View' to change the method of sorting.

 Form: Keeps track of the player's form over the course of the season, offering both a graph display and a list of the matches he plays in.

 From the 'Actions' menu on any player belonging to your club, select the 'Player Interaction' option.
-The screen is divided into three parts; the overview of the player, the interaction type, and your Assistant Manager's comments on what he believes to be the best course of action.
-You have two types of interaction available to you, Positive and Negative.
-You can indicate your pleasure or dissatisfaction with a player in either a public or a private manner; some players will react better to private discussion, others will thrive on the world knowing.
+You have two types of interaction available to you, Positive and Negative, and then a reason behind each as to why you’re initiating the interaction.
+You can indicate your pleasure or dissatisfaction with a player in either a public or a private manner; some players will react better to private discussion while others will thrive on the world knowing.
 Taking your Assistant's advice into account can be advisable, as he may know the player well and can advise on the best way to handle things in order to avoid a possible conflict and morale change.